 You can exclude the value of a de minimis benefit you provide to an employee from the employee's wages.
 A de minimis benefit is any property or service you provide to an employee that has so little value (taking into account how frequently you provide similar benefits to your employees) that accounting for it would be unreasonable or administratively impracticable.
-Cash and cash equivalent fringe benefits (for example, use of gift card, charge card, or credit card), no matter how little, are never excludable as a de minimis benefit, except for overtime meal money or transportation fare.
+Cash and cash equivalent fringe benefits (for example, gift certificates, gift cards, and the use of a charge card, or credit card), no matter how little, are never excludable as a de minimis benefit.
+However, meal money and local transportation fare, if provided on an occasional basis and because of overtime work, may be excluded as discussed later.